Tourism in Mexico: Medical tourism

 According to a 2018 survey by the Medical Tourism Association, Mexico is among the top medical destinations for Americans.
 The Medical Tourism Index ranks Mexico as the 29th most popular destination for medical tourism.
 Mexico been a destination for medical tourism due to its proximity to the United States.
 Border towns like Tijuana and Ciudad Juárez attracted Americans seeking affordable healthcare, especially for procedures such as dental work, cosmetic surgery, and prescription medications.
 In recent years, Los Algodones, Baja California, a settlement of fewer than 6,000 people located on the US border near Yuma, Arizona, has become a major destination for Americans and Canadians seeking dental services.
 Roughly 600 dentists practice in the community, catering mainly to tourists, leading the community to be nicknamed "Molar City".

+Transportaion

+Mexico is served by a number of domestic and international airlines, with several local carriers recognized for quality and extensive coverage.